perfecto25/roco/README.md

 1. Install the certificates on all nodes (steps 1 and 2).
 2. Set `mode: optional` and restart, starting at the **end** of each chain and working back.
-For `qbtch7 -> atlas -> mrxmac3`, that's mrxmac3, then atlas, then qbtch7.
+For `alpha -> bravo -> charlie`, that's charlie, then bravo, then alpha.

    Connections keep working throughout, because each node still accepts plaintext.

 3. Once every node is on `optional`, set `mode: required` everywhere, in any order.